Skip to main content

 High

 Bolt-generated endpoints typically trust all incoming data.
 There is no schema validation, no type checking, and no sanitization.
-Malformed payloads, oversized inputs, and injection attempts pass straight through to your database or downstream services.
+Malformed payloads, oversized inputs, and injection attempts pass straight through to your database.

 High

 Bolt.new does not generate CSRF tokens or SameSite cookie configurations.
-State-changing requests can be triggered from any website by embedding a hidden form or making a fetch request, letting attackers perform actions on behalf of logged-in users.
+State-changing requests can be triggered from any website by embedding a hidden form, letting attackers perform actions on behalf of logged-in users.

 How ShipSafe Secures Your Bolt.new App